-The scope of the analysis to which this methodology should be applied for all tasks is outlined below.
+This project should use this methodology to assess the costs of present-day and future impacts of high temperatures in urban areas.
+There are impacts of extreme temperatures which are out of scope for this project.
+The project scope is outlined below for the tasks.
 Bidders should indicate any areas of the essential part of the scope that will not be feasible under their proposed methodology, where they are able to deliver optional aspects of the scope and any additions to the scope that might be possible.
 The finalised scope and selection of essential and optional parameters will be agreed at the project kick-off meeting.

-a) Climate hazards
+Climate hazards